 Our Lady of the Mountains celebrated its 50th Anniversary on May 31, 2005.
 The Parish community had 685 families and single people registered.

 As of 2015, Our Lady of the Mountains continues to grow with over 1000 families and single members, about half of the parishioners being of Hispanic descent.
-Using our world travel planner, Jackson Hole attractions like Our Lady Of The Mountains can form part of a personalized travel itinerary.

 Our Lady Of The Mountains Reviews